petervflocke/newtab/README.md

 ##Introduction:

-Home Page or a new tab page with most used quick links.
+Home Page or a new tab page for any Internet brwoser with your most used quick links.
+A quick access to often used pages.

 ###Screenshot